Grace and the Grotesque

 MATERIALS (purchase these editions & have physical copies of them in hand during class)

-- The Bible: a physical copy (required for class) of any translation of Old and New Testaments.
+- The Bible: a physical copy (required for every class session) of any translation of both Old and New Testaments.
 (I will alternate among the ESV, NIV, and NRSV myself.)

 - O'Connor, Flannery.
 Collected Works.
 Library of America, 1998.
 ISBN: 978-0940450370